muratk5n/thirdwave/en/index.md

 ---

 Story has down days, up days, ends up in the same place.. -10 plus +10 equals zero.
-But all kinds of drame in between, that benefits some people.
+But all kinds of drama in between, that surely benefits some.

 NBC News: "The Nashville Metropolitan Council voted Monday to return Justin Jones to the state Legislature after he was removed last week